St. Gabriel Academy

 St. Gabriel Academy, Caloocan, also referred to as SGA or SGA Caloocan, is a Catholic Diocesan school in Caloocan, under the Diocese of Kalookan.
 It was established in 1968.
-Jaime Cardinal Sin commissioned the Sisters of St. Paul of Chartres to administer the school from 1968 until 2016 when the SPC Sisters handed on to the Diocese of Kalookan.
-Its full administration under the tutelage of Pablo Virgilio S. David, D.D. as the second Bishop of Diocese of Kalookan.
+Cardinal Jaime Sin commissioned the Sisters of St. Paul of Chartres (SPC) to administer the school from 1968 until 2016 when the SPC Sisters handed on to the Diocese of Kalookan.
+Its full administration under the tutelage of Pablo Virgilio David as the second Bishop of Kalookan.